viewtool/I2C_Adapter/VC_USB_I2C_TEA5767/USB_I2C_TEA5767/README.md

 # I2C_TEA5767
-An VC project for TEA5767.
+A VC project for TEA5767.